 Ribeira Sacra, Ourense.
 Ascend into the hills of the Ribeira Sacra, where vineyards are carved into the steep river gorges.
 Wine tasting at Abadia da Cova, overlooking the Cabo do Mundo peninsula.
 Lunch at an award-winning pulpería (octopus restaurant).
 Afternoon wine tasting at a family-run vineyard in the restored ruins of a 12th-century monastic winery.
 Dinner is at Casa Solla, one of Galicia’s most famous restaurants that has held a Michelin star since 1980.

 Combarro, O Grove.
 The coastal town of Combarro has many hórreos, traditional elevated stone structures used to store grain and fish.
 Continue to O Grove for lunch at Culler de Pau (1–star Michelin).
 Chef Javier Olleros has a ‘km -1’ philosophy, with most ingredients coming from within 15 km of the kitchen.
-Visit the extraordinary organic vegetable garden that supplies the restaurant, before tasting the fruits of the painstaking work that goes into caring for the garden.
+Visit an organic vegetable garden that supplies the restaurant before tasting the produce with lunch

 Free morning in Pontevedra.
 Drive to Porto for the flight to London Gatwick, arriving at c.
 8.30pm.